YuanmingShi/ucd-csci2312-pa1/README.md

 Name: area.cpp

-   define the function of computearea also include point.h.
+   Define the function of computearea also include point.h.

 *******************************************************